Chaos-AI-Projects/openvoice-server/README.md

 ### POST `/tones`

-Create a tone by uploading a wavefile.
+Create a tone by uploading a `.wav` file.

-- Request Content-Type: multipart/form-data
+- Request `Content-Type: multipart/form-data`

 Fields in request:
 - audiofile
 - name
 - desc

-- Response Content-Type: application/json
+- Response `Content-Type: application/json`

 See `examples/create-tone.sh` for the curl command.

 ### GET `/tones/{tone_id}`

-Get the details of a tone by tone_id.
+Get the details of a tone by `tone_id`.

-- Response Content-Type: application/json
+- Response `Content-Type: application/json`

 ### POST `/tones/{tone_id}/{dialect}`

-Generate voice using the specified tone and dialect.
+Generate voice using the specified `tone_id` and `dialect`.

-- Request Content-Type: application/json
+- Request `Content-Type: application/json`

 Fields in request:
 - text
-- speed(optional)
+- speed[optional]

-- Response Content-Type: audio/x-wav
+- Response `Content-Type: audio/x-wav`

 See `examples/generate_speech.sh` for the curl command